How to Install Thunderbird on Fedora Linux

 "error: Unable to load summary from remote flathub: Can't fetch summary from disabled remote 'flathub,"

-The fix is simple, run the following command to enable Flathub.
+The fix is simple: run the following command to enable Flathub.

 flatpak remote-modify --enable flathub

-How to Launch Thunderbird
+Launch Thunderbird UI

 Now that you have the application installed, launching can be done in a few ways.